nczmoo/dcs100/readme.md

-    x gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out)
+    x gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out) x change store to slots

-    checkboxes look weird
+    x add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var) x crawl button needs to be better x favicon
+    x dont spawn monsters when entering until step 4 x move pullNum above reelcaption and make the font size bigger x all other monsters
+    x die
+    x test all new sound
+    x remove _ from mob names in captions x Sound config doesn't work on mobile x Slot buttons off center
+    x change chestCent to steps fom last chest and only show if a player has a key x paying <x>x instead of lines
+    x    in sound off icon make it grey like the way music off is x change the add reel to amount invested instead x pop up when entering dungeon and sltos fro the first time x BUG?
+Key hint isn't giving the correct info x  change heart icon to green when you're poisoned x  Change exit to "Go Back"
+    x what if the tunnel was dark when you're heading in and light when you're headded out? x create a wah wah portal sound for when you drink a portal and maybe a shimmering effect on the ui x     increase effect of poison
+    x change reel add to upgrade
+    x add uarr and duarr for the direction you're going on steps x Fix ambiguity regarding gold
+    x Is poison too powerful now?
+Bump it up to 1:15 x Gold loss reduced to 5% every 100 steps in up to 50%. checkboxes look weird
+    BUG? sound inconsistently playing on mobile?
+    BUG issue where if you have 11 gold and spin for 10 gold it'll only pay for 1.

+    Save point
+    Monsters too powerful spawning for players to handle

     SOUND
-        all other monsters

     MUSIC
-        die

-    SOUND
-        maybe voices when I go in and out (going dungeon crawling!)

     ART
-        add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var) favicon
-        crawl button needs to be better
-        change store to slots
+        modify slot buttons
+        make the light bigger at exit

+    Add a dragon with 10x the stats of the demon

+    ALWAYS HAVE A SAVE GAME AND END STATE BEFORE RELEASE Allow players to auto-pause when they run out of armor

 QUESTIONS
     What can you get from the slots?